TorkamaniLab/rna_seq/README.md

 or GSEA.

-This pipeline is designed to run on a cluster environment, though some slight modification of the run script will cause it to run locally.
+This pipeline is designed to run on a cluster environment, though some slight modification of the run script will cause it to run locally (see Running Locally).

 Using this pipeline